 Therefore, prior reservation of a working place is required for every visit to the reading room.

-Please note that access to the Bayerische Staatsbibliothek is possible exclusively and invariably on condition that you wear an FFP2 face mask.
-The FFP2 mask must be worn also at the working places in the reading rooms.
+Please note that access to the Bayerische Staatsbibliothek is possible only on condition that you wear a medical mask (e.g. surgical mask).
+However, the face mask may be taken off at the working places in the reading rooms.